floatinghotpot/cordova-plugin-sms/README.md

 You can use it for FREE, it works in trial mode by default.

-[A valid license](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=86JSRPJDQUMRU) is required to get support, or use it in commercial product.
+[A valid license](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=86JSRPJDQUMRU) is required to get email support, or use it in commercial product.

 ## See Also ##